What is Post Natal Depression?

 Follow this link to contact information for Mind – there is an “I need urgent help” yellow button at the top of this page.

-Information, support and understanding for people who suffer with depression, and for relatives who want to help.
+Information, support and understanding for people who suffer from depression, and for relatives who want to help.
 Self-help groups, information, and raising awareness for depression.

 Tel: 020 7407 7584; email: firstname.lastname@example.org